 If you earn $50k in annual salary but live off $25k, two things happen:

-- First you’ll need less total money to retire.
+- First, you’ll need less total money to retire.
 You don’t need to replace $50k of spending in retirement – only $25k.
-So your target retirement balance will only need to be half as large as someone who spend their full salary!
+So your target retirement balance will only need to be half as large as someone who spends their full salary!

 - Secondly, you’re able to put a LOT of money into the retirement account.
 Compare to someone saving 10% of their salary – fairly common “expert” guidance.
 By saving 50% of your income in this example, you can retire in 1/5th the number of years it would take the 10% saver!

 So your investments will grow faster through larger contributions, and the target will be lower.
 That shortens the time you have to work before retirement.

 The larger the percentage of your income you save, the faster you can retire.

 Want to retire early?
 This is how to do it.

 Yes, your cost-of-living will certainly impact your financial situation.
 But are changes you can make to control those costs though.